stacks-network/docs/_browser/blockstack_storage.md

 - displaying statuses in the user profile
 - looking up the profiles and statuses of other users

 The basic identity and storage services are provided by `blockstack.js`.
-To test the application, you need to have already [registered a Blockstack ID](ids-introduction).

 For this tutorial, you will use the following tools: